| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Why Is a Human Child So Unique?

-Human children are the only living species that have an extraordinary brain growth and learning ability.
+Human children have one of the most advanced learning and brain development abilities in nature.
 Although most animals are born with instincts that enable them to survive almost immediately.
-Human babies are born with high dependency of the caregivers & this dependency is not a weakness, it is a strong biological strength.
+Human babies are born with high dependency of the caregivers & this dependence is actually one of the greatest strengths of human development.

 Human beings are a part of Homo sapiens, which means wise humans.
 It is not the physical power, height, and look that make us be so different, but our capacity to think, learn, imagine, communicate and adapt.
 These skills grow in a short time in early childhood, particularly the first two years in life which is critical to the health and intelligence in a lifetime.